What is anxiety?

 Please know that you are not alone - anxiety can affect anyone at any time in their lives.
 Anxiety does not have to stop you from succeeding in whatever you decide to do – however small or large your goals may be.

-Anxiety is one of the main symptoms of several conditions, such as panic disorder [ADD LINK TO PANIC ATTACKS] phobias [LINK TO PHOBIAS], post-traumatic stress disorder [LINK TO PTSD and social anxiety.
+Anxiety is one of the main symptoms of several conditions, such as panic disorder, phobias, post-traumatic stress disorder and social anxiety.

 One in four people – of any age, gender, sexuality or race - experience anxiety or low mood at some point during their life.
 This means that 25% of us here in Devon will share a similar experience to you.
 Many of these people have been helped by TALKWORKS to move forward, and you can be too.